 When your customer service is lacking, marketing then has an added burden of reputation management – tracking and responding to negative reviews.

-With review sites such as Yelp taking prominent positions in the search engine results for local business searches, businesses must know what is being said about them and why.
+With review sites and Google Reviews taking prominent positions in the search engine results for local businesses, you must know what is being said about you and why.
 It has become too easy to submit reviews for the world to see.
 When you have a disgruntled customer, negative reviews are a given.

 In a world where consumers trust online reviews more than company marketing messages, people will scour the Internet to get help when trying to decide which product to buy or service to hire.